Buyer's guide · 2026Last reviewed 2026-05-07

 We'd use it for

-A Series B–D marketing team that wants weekly operational AEO output, not quarterly readouts.
-Specifically when buyers are using AI assistants to shortlist vendors and the team needs to ship a proof signal every Friday to defend rank.
+A high-growth marketing team that wants operational AEO output, not quarterly readouts.
+Specifically when buyers are using AI assistants to shortlist vendors and the team needs to close baseline gaps and ship proof signals to defend rank.

 • #2